leanprover/lean4/doc/quickstart.md

 1. You are set up!
 You can now also run `lake build` from the command line to get an executable version of your Lean program.

+Note: Packages **have** to be opened using "File > Open Folder..." for imports to work.
+Saved changes are visible in other files after running "Lean 4: Refresh File Dependencies" (`Ctrl+Shift+X`).